suzumakes/ReplaceIT/README.md

 There are a million reasons NOT to use Regex to parse HTML.

-However, using Regex on _predicatble_ HTML is totally fine, and it oculd be your best option.
+However, using Regex on _predictable_ HTML is totally fine, and it oculd be your best option.

 Even moreso, Word-Filtered HTML is a different story entirely.
 If you have to parse this garbage, these scripts will help immensely.